timihendrix33/session-3-in-class/readme.md

 app.use(express.static('public'))
 ```

-Note that we have to stop and start the server in order for chnages to take place.
+Note that we have to stop and start the server whenever we change app.js.

 ##CRUD

 CRUD is an acronym for Create, Read, Update and Delete.
-It is a set of operations we get servers to execute (POST, GET, PUT and DELETE respectively).
+It is a set of operations we get servers to execute (using the http verbs POST, GET, PUT and DELETE respectively).
 This is what each operation does:

 * Create (POST) - Make something
 * Read (GET)_- Get something